openpreserve/jpylyzer/howto-prepare-release.md

     ```
 1. Go to [*Releases*](https://github.com/openpreserve/jpylyzer/releases) and click on the *Draft a new release* button.

-1. Click the *Choose a tag* button, and select the latest tag
+1. Click the *Choose a tag* button, and select the latest tag.

-1. Enter a release title, and a release decription
+1. Enter a release title, and a release decription.

 1. Upload Linux/Windows packages to the release by dragging them to the *Attach Binaries* field at the bottom.